I love this recipe because it’s so easy, and leftovers can be transformed into shredded tacos, or a Mexican-inspired chicken chili.

 Roll down the opening of the bag a little just so you don’t accidentally get raw chicken juices on the outside or the zip top.
 Add the chicken, spices, zest, lime juice, garlic, and vegetable oil.

 Remove as much air as possible and seal the bag.
 Smoosh the chicken around so it’s coated in the marinade.

 Lay the chicken flat in the freezer and freeze for up to 6 months:

 Alternatively, you could skip the freezer and let it marinade in the fridge for a couple of hours and up to two days, then cook it according to the directions below.

 Thaw the chicken before cooking:

-When ready to cook, take the chicken out of the freezer in the morning before you go to work, and it will be ready to cook by the end of the day.
+First thing in the morning, take the chicken out of the freezer and it put in the refrigerator.
+It will be ready to cook by the end of the day.

 Prepare the vegetables: